fangjunzhou/TOKMAK-Universal-Event-Release/README.md

 /// <summary>
 /// The sample global event data with a string message and a int message.
 /// </summary>
-public struct DemoGlobalEventData : IGlobalEventData
+public struct DemoGlobalEventData : IEventData
 {
     public string strMsg;
     public int intMsg;